My recipe for Keto Blueberry Scones makes the perfect low carb treat. These low carb scones have all the flavor we love in scones minus all the carbs.

 Typically scones have a biscuit-like dough that is lightly sweetened.
 And many recipes call for rolling and then cutting the dough prior to baking.

 But this girl is all about making keto baking easier.
 If I can shave off some time from a recipe, you better believe I will.
 Plus if there is something I’ve noticed is that many who come to the keto-diet don’t have years of baking skills under their belt.
 So keeping things simple just makes sense.

-I added a keto lemon glaze to the top of these keto blueberry scones because well everyone knows that the flavors of lemon and blueberries are meant to go together.
+I added a keto lemon glaze to the top of these low carb blueberry scones because well everyone knows that the flavors of lemon and blueberries are meant to go together.
 If this is news to you, trust me on this because these two flavors are best buds.

 The glaze is not a must and leaving it out will reduce the scones by another carb but frankly, I think it elevates these keto-friendly blueberry scones so try adding the glaze at least once.